rchicoli/docker-log-elasticsearch/README.md

   - *examples*: 1, 2, 5, 6

 ###### grok-pattern ######
-  - *pattern* customer pattern
+  - *pattern* add customer pattern
   - *examples*: CUSTOM_IP=(?:(?:25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)\.){3}(?:25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)

 ###### grok-pattern-from ######
-  - *pattern-from* add custom pattern from file or folder
+  - *pattern-from* add custom pattern from a file or folder
   - *examples*: /srv/grok/pattern

 ###### grok-pattern-splitter ######
-  - *pattern-splitter* is used for identifying multiple patterns from grok-pattern
+  - *pattern-splitter* is used for splitting multiple patterns from grok-pattern
-  - *examples*: AND
+  - *examples*: " AND " (with white spaces before and after the work AND)

 ###### grok-match ######
-  - *match* the line to parse
+  - *match* the log line to parse
   - *examples*: %{WORD:test1} %{WORD:test2}

 ###### grok-named-capture ######
-  - *named-capture* parse all or only named captures
+  - *named-capture* parse each inner pattern or only named captures
   - *examples*: 1, t, T, TRUE, true, True, 0, f, F, FALSE, false, False

 ### How to test ###